merkletreejs/merkletreejs/docs/interfaces/_src_merkletree_.options.md

 • **fillDefaultHash**? : *[TFillDefaultHash](../modules/_src_merkletree_.md#tfilldefaulthash) | Buffer | string*

-If defined, the resulting hash of this function will be used to fill in odd numbered layers.
+If defined, the resulting hash of this function will be used to fill in odd-numbered layers.

 ___